tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ### Exercise

-- Can you write a function `any` (without using the builtin `some` array method) that returns true if any of the tests pass?
+- Can you write a function `any` (without using the built-in `some` array method) that returns true if any of the tests pass?

 - What if we wanted to see how many times each word appears in a list?